bankole7782/files109/README.md

 # files109
 A files system demonstration for linux.

-This files system is aimed at having no file limits.
+This files system is aimed at supporting unlimited files.
+The number of files here is dependent on the size of the files system.

 ## Brief Description